 Avoid restaurants with hosts outside

 We’ve all seen them in the main tourist drags, charming hosts holding menus and promising the best food inside.
 However, if these restaurants really did make the best local food, they wouldn’t need someone outside to bring you in.
-Be wary, it may be an easy way on where to decide to dine, but there are often hidden costs, and you may not be getting quality food or value for money.
+Be wary, it may be an easy way to decide to dine, but there are often hidden costs, and you may not be getting quality food or value for money.

 Ask your waiter